-According to experts, build it up to 20 miles a session, but at a pace drastically slower than your marathon pace goal, typically at 30 to 45 seconds slower than your goals marathon race pace.
+According to experts, build it up to 20 miles a session, but at a pace at 60 to 90 seconds per minute slower than your goal marathon race pace.

 Complete at least six long runs (about 20 miles each), the last of which should be roughly two to three weeks before the event—during the start of what’s known as the taper period.